dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 This will be your short run down if you skipped the above:

 * Lilu's userspace patcher is broken
-  * Due to this many kext will break:
+  * Due to this many kexts will break:
       * DiskArbitrationFixup
       * MacProMemoryNotificationDisabler
       * SidecarEnabler